shermand100/PiNodeXMR/README.md

 ![PiNode-XMR landing page](https://github.com/monero-ecosystem/PiNode-XMR/blob/master/Screenshots/OS-Select.png)

 ### Raspberry Pi
-Install your Raspbian OS as usual and ideally SSH into it as user `pi` and enter
+Install your Raspbian OS as usual but ensure to install the "Minimal/Lite" version (No GUI) and ideally SSH into it as user `pi` and enter

 `wget -O - https://raw.githubusercontent.com/monero-ecosystem/PiNode-XMR/master/Install-PiNode-XMR.sh | bash`